Particular/docs.particular.net/servicecontrol/servicecontrol-instances/remotes.md

 One ServiceControl Error instance is designated as the _primary_ instance.
 All other ServiceControl instances are _remote_ instances.
 The HTTP API of the primary instance aggregates data from the primary instance and from all the remote instances.
 ServiceInsight and ServicePulse are configured to connect to the primary instance.

+> [!NOTE]
-NOTE: The term _remote_ refers to the fact that remote instances are run in separate processes.
+> The term _remote_ refers to the fact that remote instances are run in separate processes.
 The primary instance and one or more remote instances can run on the same machine.

 In ServiceControl version 4 and later, a ServiceControl Error instance can be configured with remote instances that are also [ServiceControl Error instances](/servicecontrol/servicecontrol-instances/) or are [ServiceControl Audit instances](/servicecontrol/audit-instances/).
 ServiceControl Audit instances cannot be configured as primary instances.